plumed/plumed2/developer-doc/plmdIntro.md

 \endverbatim
 Here we use a pointer to allow dynamic polymorphism.

-In this case, the object pointed by `obj` is not transfered anywhere else.
+In this case, the object pointed by `obj` is not transferred anywhere else.
 In other words, you can think that the `obj` pointer owns the object itself.
 You can replace it with a `std::unique_ptr` as follows:
 \verbatim